hcp-uw/huskyreads/API_Documentation.md

 ## Get Books in Bookshelves
 ---
-Returns a list of books that belong in a given users bookshelf.
-If no bookshelf is specified, then books from all of the users bookshelves are returned.
+Returns a list of books that belong in a given user's bookshelf.
+If no bookshelf is specified, then books from all of the user's bookshelves are returned.
 * **Endpoint:** /bookshelves/get/:username/:bookshelf

 * **Request Method:** GET